 - crisis houses have a lower daily cost than hospital admission and are associated with greater client satisfaction

-A 2011 report from the Centre for Mental Health in the UK pointed out that most mental health spending is on dealing with illnesses that have already reached the crisis stage and necessitating long-term support, yet 50% of mental health conditions are already present by age 14.
-Focusing investment on mental health promotion, prevention, and early intervention is often lower cost than intervening at a later stage, and it is likely to have a wide range of payoffs for the public sector and society more broadly.
+A 2011 report from the Centre for Mental Health in the UK pointed out that most mental health spending is on dealing with illnesses that have already reached the crisis stage and require long-term support, yet 50% of mental health conditions are already present by age 14.
+Focusing investment on mental health promotion, prevention, and early intervention often costs less than intervening at a later stage.
+It’s also likely to have a wide range of payoffs for the public sector and society more broadly.

 The report added that some payoffs are spread out over a long time frame, but the costs of intervening can be recouped in a relatively short time frame.
 For some interventions, cost recovery occurred within 1 year, while many others paid off within 2-5 years).